Academic Standards and Probation for Graduate Study

 Your graduate committee members, including your graduate adviser, will be listed on your Program of Study form.
 They must sign this form indicating their approval of your graduate program plan.
 If you desire a change in the composition of your committee, it is your responsibility to explain to the current committee members why the change is desirable or necessary.
 If the change is acceptable to the outgoing and incoming professors, you should then notify the graduate coordinator for your department, school, or college to complete the transfer of committee members.

 For current registration procedures, go to the Enrollment Services Center homepage (www.uwsp.edu/enrollmentservices/).
 Click on “Register for Classes.”
-Registration instructions for off-campus and credit-outreach courses are available from the UWSP Continuing Education office and the CPS Continuing Education office.
+Registration instructions for off-campus and credit-outreach courses are available from Continuing Education and Outreach and the CPS Continuing Education office.
 See www.uwsp.edu/conted; or www.uwsp.edu/cps/conted for more information.

 Schedule of Classes